 You will gain a new appreciation of the importance of France's wine culture and complete the London based Wine and Spirit Trust (WSET) Award in Wine Level 1.
 This is a wonderful introduction and many of our students go on to further study and develop impressive careers in the dynamic international wine world.

 Bartending, Cocktails & Mixology

-In this cocktail and mixology module, you will study key bartending skills and how to make classic cocktails and those techniques of shaking, stirring, pressing and crushing.
+In this cocktail and mixology module, you will study key bartending skills and how to make classic cocktails, and those techniques of shaking, stirring, pressing, and crushing.
 You will learn about the international spirit categories and leading brands of spirits and liqueurs.
-This course includes the highly regarded Wine and Spirit Trust (WSET) Award in Spirits Level 2 which is an internationally recognised qualification.
+This course includes the highly regarded Wine and Spirit Trust (WSET) Award in Spirits Level 2 which is an internationally recognized qualification.

-During the programme, you will have two weeks work placement to gain hand-on experience in some of Auckland’s premier cafés and restaurants.
+During the program, you will have two weeks of work placement to gain hands-on experience in some of Auckland’s premier cafés and restaurants.
 During this time you will gain real-life insights into working as a junior Front of House (FOH) staff member in a restaurant and café.
-Many students are offered part time work at these businesses following their work experience module.
+Many students are offered part-time work at these businesses following their work experience module.

-Graduates will be able to work as junior FOH, waiters and supervisors in cafés, restaurants, catering businesses, bars, clubs, luxury resorts and hotels, superyachts.
+Graduates will be able to work as junior FOH, waiters, and supervisors in cafés, restaurants, catering businesses, bars, clubs, luxury resorts and hotels, and superyachts.
 NZSFW graduates, because of the highly practical nature of this course, are attractive to prospective employers.